mtaulty/CloudAndLocalOcrInUWP/README.md

 However, at this point the library can also return that it has saved the 'best' frame captured from the camera which could then be sent to the cloud for further analysis and it provides an easy API to make that call.

-In this library, 'best' is currently defined as the captured frame which the on-device OCR engine found had the largest quantity of text recognised within it.
+In this library, 'best' is currently defined as the captured frame where the on-device OCR engine found had the largest quantity of text recognised within it.

 In usage,  the caller first instantiates a **VideoCaptureDeviceFinder** and needs to provide a means via which a single video device can be found.
 For example;